No. 5 UConn beats USF to advance to 7th straight AAC final.

 The Bulls didn’t get their first basket of the second half for more than six minutes.
 The jumper by Tamera Henshaw made the deficit 51-19.
 It was 56-22 after the third quarter.

 The Huskies did lose senior Kyla Irwin to injury.
-The reserve forward went down going for an offensive rebound in the third quarter and landed hard on her left arm.
-She was taken to the locker room and did not return.
+The reserve forward, who broke a finger earlier in the week, went down going for an offensive rebound in the third quarter and landed hard on her left arm.

+Auriemma said the injury was obviously serious and she was taken to a medical facility for scans.

+“She’s one of the captain’s of our team, we love Kyla to death,” Williams said.
+“So of course, that hurts.”

 BIG PICTURE